cloud-native-principles/cloud-native-principles/README.md

 **So what is a CNF, actually?**

-A CNF is network functionality \(the **implementation** of a network protocol\) that is located in one of the [OSI layers](https://docs.google.com/document/d/1r-5CkVxOyqbOxzayeWYSCiBRqUZVfkPU-XPzOyYQ5cY)9.
+A CNF is network functionality \(the **implementation** of a network protocol\) that is located in one of the OSI layers[9].
 The lower layers \(layers 1 and possibly layer 2\) are provisioned for the higher layers \(2 - 7\) that act as applications deployed onto them.
 A physical layer 1 networking device should get a ‘flashed’, complete replacement for its artifact updates.
 The configuration for physical layer 1 is done with an atomic application of a versioned configuration file, which replaces all of the configuration on the device at once.
 Virtual Layer 1 \(and some of layer 2\) is managed by templated images and bootstrapping while layer 2 and above are managed by an orchestrator.

 V2: A CNF is network functionality delivered in software via cloud native development and delivery practices.
-This functionality lives within the layers of the [OSI Model](https://docs.google.com/document/d/1r-5CkVxOyqbOxzayeWYSCiBRqUZVfkPU-XPzOyYQ5cY)9 which is used to define a network’s stack.
+This functionality lives within the layers of the OSI Model[9] which is used to define a network’s stack.
 The lower layers \(layers 1 and in some cases layer 2\) are provisioned for the higher layers \(2-7\) to provide transport.
 These higher layers in this instance act as applications which act upon a network payload \(frames, packets datagrams etc…\).
 A physical layer 1 networking device should be “flashed” with a complete replacement of its artifacts for updates.
 The configuration for physical layer 1 is done with an atomic application of a versioned configuration file, which replaces all of the configuration on the device at once.
 Virtual Layer 1 \(and some layer 2\) is managed via templated images and bootstrapping, while layers 2 through 7 are managed by higher level orchestration and/or an established control plane \(an orchestrator pushing configuration versus a network protocol modifying a route table\).

 **Why is this relevant to Service Providers?**